UVVM/UVVM/README.md

 - Utility Library
 - VVC (VHDL Verification Component) Framework  - Including Utility Library
 - BFMs (Bus Functional Models) to be used with any part of UVVM (See below for currently supported interfaces from Bitvis)
-- VVCs to be used with UVVM VVC Framework and may be combined with BFMs more to come...
+- VVCs to be used with UVVM VVC Framework and may be combined with BFMs (see overview below) more to come...

 ## For what do I need this VVC Framework?